GSA/digitalgov.gov/content/guide/performance/optimize-css.md

 guidenav: performance
 summary: "Let's get those styles in order."
 weight: 2
-deck: 'This is the deck.
-TKTK'
+deck: 'Learn how to manage CSS and improve the performance of your website'

 ---